TechnicPack/TechnicSolder/README.md

 Solder also interfaces with the Technic Platform using an API key you can generate through your account there.
 When Solder has this key it can directly interact with your Platform account.
 When creating new modpacks you will be able to import any packs you have registered in your Solder install.
 It will also create detailed mod lists on your Platform page! (assuming you have the respective data filled out in Solder) Neat huh?

-Right now Solder is in its very early stages.
-We will not be offering any help setting up Solder and we recommend you stick to normal custom zips until it becomes more user-friendly.
-If you want to brave the waters though, be our guest!

 Requirements
 -------------